Ajibola Adeoye

 Adeoye Ajibola is a paralympic athlete from Nigeria competing mainly in category TS4 sprint events.

-Adeoye attended Saka Tinubu Secondary School, Agege in the 80's. representing the school at inter house sports events.
-He is his mothers first child.
-His siblings are Bisi, Segun, Dupe, Samson, Buki and Sola He was married with children.
-He competed in the 100m, 200m and long jump at both the 1992 and 1996 Summer Paralympics.
-At the 1992 games he didn't start the long jump competition but did break the world record in both the 100m and 200m to win gold in both events.
+Adeoye attended Saka Tinubu Secondary School, Agege in the '80s. representing the school at inter-house sports events.
+He is his mother's first child.
+His siblings are Bisi, Segun, Dupe, Samson, Buki, and Sola He was married with children.
+He competed in the 100m, 200m, and long jump at both the 1992 and 1996 Summer Paralympics.
+At the 1992 games, he didn't start the long jump competition but did break the world record in both the 100m and 200m to win gold in both events.
 At the 1996 Summer Paralympics he defended both sprint titles and won a silver medal in the long jump.